academe/Omnipay-Wirecard/README.md

 in any special way other than by returning a HTTP 200 code.
 This driver leaves the merchant site to exit after processing the result.

+## Wirecard Checkout Seamless

+The *Wirecard Checkout Seamless* gateway is designed to keep the customer on the merchant site.
+It works like this:

+* A temporary data store is initialised on the remote gateway.
+The merchant site is given a token to represent this storage, called the `storageId`.
+  This single-used data store will last for 30 minutes or until it is used.
+* A custom form is provided on the front end that captures authorisation details for the payment.
+These details are not posted back to the merchant site.
+* JavaScript sends the authorisation details entered by the user to the data store using AJAX.
+* Optioanlly, the data store JavaScript can provide anonymised versions of the data entered, which can be posted back to the merchant site if required.
+* The merchant site then posts the authorisation or purchase transaction request to the remote gateway, using the `storageId` in place of credit card details.
+* The response is handled by the merchant site, which may include a 3D Secure redirect when a credit card payment method is used.

+Note that there are a dozen or so payment methods that can be used.
+Not all need to use the secure storage.
+Not all will involve a redirect; some will *always* require a redirect.

+If the data sent via AJAX is malformed or invalid, for example a past expiry date or a credit card number failing the luhn check, then a list of errors are returned for informing the end user.

+Each payment method will require a different set of fields to be sent to the data store (where the data store is used).
+This driver provides a list of the fields, but constructing the form, applying validation, handling the AJAX and reporting errors to the user in response to the AJAX result, is out of scope.

+This driver provides a method to initialise the data storage, to POST the transaction request, to handle the return from a redirect (3D Secure or otherwise) and to capture the back-channel notifications.

+### Initialise the Data Store

+TODO details and example